 This post may contain affiliate links.
 Please read our disclosure policy.

 Searching for more single serving vegetarian recipes?
-Try our flavorful Sweet Potato and Black Bean Salad, zesty Buffalo Cauliflower Tacos, savory Baked Black Bean Tacos, or hearty Baked Penne with Roasted Vegetables.
+Try our Sweet Potato and Black Bean Salad, Buffalo Cauliflower Tacos, Baked Black Bean Tacos, or Baked Penne with Roasted Vegetables.

-• Canola Oil: Any neutral oil like avocado oil, sunflower, or vegetable oil will work for frying the corn tortillas before layering them in the baking dish.
-We also use olive oil or avocado oil to sauté the zucchini.
+• Oil: Use any neutral oil—like canola, avocado, sunflower, or vegetable oil—for frying the tortillas.
+We also use olive or avocado oil to sauté the zucchini.

-• Zucchini: If you’re not a fan of zucchini, feel free to substitute with other veggies such as bell peppers, mushrooms, or spinach.
-If you’ve got leftover zucchini, consider using it in a small loaf of Zucchini Bread, Pasta Primavera, or Zucchini Lasagna.
+• Zucchini: Don’t like zucchini?
+Swap it with yellow squash, bell peppers, mushrooms, or spinach.
+If you have extra zucchini, use it in recipes like Zucchini Bread, Pasta Primavera, or Zucchini Lasagna.

 Recipe Variations

-• After the vegetables have cooked, transfer them to a bowl and add some salsa, black beans, and spices.
+• Prep Step 2: Transfer the zucchini to a bowl and stir in salsa, black beans, and spices.

-1. Spread a layer of salsa on the bottom of a baking dish.
+1. Spread salsa on the bottom of a small baking dish.

 5. Add another tortilla.